wadkars/ctakes-misc/README.md

 * Create a fake folder to allow the Files Collection Reader to get initialized by executing the following command  `mkdir /tmp/random/`
 * Create a folder `mkdir /tmp/cTakesExample/cData` .
 Put all the input files into this folder
 * Create a folder `mkdir /tmp/ctakes-config` and copy all the contents of "./resources/" into this folder
+* Create a folder `mkdir /tmp/ctakes-config2`
 * Run the following command

 `
-mvn exec:java -Dexec.mainClass="org.apache.ctakes.pipelines.RushEndToEndPipeline" -Dexec.args="--input-dir /tmp/cTakesExample/cData --output-dir /tmp/cTakesExample/ --lookupXml ./resources/sno_rx_16ab-local.xml"
+mvn exec:java -Dexec.mainClass="org.apache.ctakes.pipelines.RushEndToEndPipeline" -Dexec.args="--input-dir /tmp/cTakesExample/cData --output-dir /tmp/cTakesExample/ --masterFolder /tmp/ctakes-config/ --tempMasterFolder /tmp/ctakes-config2/"
 `
 * This will produce two folder /tmp/cTakesExample/xmis and /tmp/cTakesExample/cuis/ and place the respect XMI and CUI's into it.